joestrada1022/joestrada1022/README.md

 <h1 align="center">Hi 👋 I'm Joshua Estrada</h1>

 # 💫 About Me:
-I am a second-year computer science student at Cal Poly Pomona, passionate about exploring the realms of coding, machine learning, robotics, and building robust applications.
+I am a fourth-year computer science student at Cal Poly Pomona, passionate about exploring the realms of coding, machine learning, robotics, and building robust applications.

 ## 🚀 What I'm Up To